 And when we were still enemies to God, Jesus Christ died for us, expressing the greatest Love possible (John 15:13), while we were still unbelievers and dead in our sins (Romans 5:8).
 Humanity was then adopted by God (Ephesians 1:5), reconciled and forgiven (2 Corinthians 5:19 ), all because of Jesus and before we were believers (Ephesians 2:5).
 The cross is so powerful, that humanity stands innocent before God (1 John 2:2).

 That even the child molester, murder rapist in the deepest darkest hole somewhere on the planet, is forgiven and innocent before God because of the Blood of Jesus.
 Even before they express Faith in Christ, they are forgiven and accepted by the Father.
-That does not mean that person is saved, and none of these objective truths have any effect in the person’s life without faith, but when God looks at Humanity, he really sees us as we are, not a Jesus suite.
+That does not mean that person is saved, and none of these objective truths have any effect in the person’s life without faith, but when God looks at Humanity, he really sees us as we are, not a Jesus suit.
 He sees us after the effects of Finished work applied to our individual lives.
-We stand before God reconciled, innocent, righteous and as one of his unique Children in his sight (Colossians 1:20 ).
+We stand before God reconciled, innocent, righteous and as one of his unique Children in his sight (Colossians 1:20).

 John 15:9 As the Father hath loved me, so have I loved you: continue ye in my love.

-Jesus said these words, before the Cross, to people who were still in Darkness.
-As the Father hath Loved Jesus, that same extent and measure found only in the Mystery of the Trinity; That is the same way that Jesus Loves You.
-He cannot love us anymore or any less than how much He Loves us right now, and He loved us that much before we believed and the same amount after we believed.
+Jesus said these words, before the Cross, to people who were still in darkness.
+As the Father hath loved Jesus, that same extent and measure found only in the mystery of the Trinity; That is the same way that Jesus loves you.
+He cannot love us anymore or any less than how much He loves us right now, and He loved us that much before we believed and the same amount after we believed.

 If the unbeliever can be seen as innocent because of the Blood, how much more, we who are believers can rest in the knowledge of His Love and the power of his Blood, to know that God is completely at peace with our relationship with Him.
 By expressing Faith in what Christ has done, and in the Love that God has towards us, we give the Godhead the one thing the have desired of us, access into our lives to be Loved by Him.